Clan MacAlister: 16th century

 Tarbert Castle was associated with the MacAlisters of Tarbert.

-Charles was succeeded in the representation of the clan by his son, John.
-A. and A. Macdonald state that the only record of the existence of John is of his son's patronym Angus John Dowson of Loup.
-Angus is recorded among other Argyll chieftains whom protection was given by the Duke of Albany in 1515.
-The chieftains were described as "familiars and servitors" of Colin, Earl of Argyll.
-Angus John Dowson was succeeded by Alexander MacAlister.
-This chief was involved, among the Macleans and Clan Donald South, in the invasion of the Campbell territories of Rosneath, Lennox, and Craignish, in 1529.
+Charles was succeeded by his son, John, whose existence is recorded solely through the patronymic of his own son, Angus John Dowson of Loup.
+In 1515, Angus was among the Argyll chieftains granted royal protection by the Duke of Albany as "familiars and servitors" of Colin, Earl of Argyll.
+Angus was succeeded by Alexander MacAlister, who joined the Macleans and Clan Donald South in invading the Campbell territories of Rosneath, Lennox, and Craignish in 1529.
 He was later denounced as a rebel for his failure to find security for his future good behaviour.